Search and Hit Enter

 Is onion low FODMAP?

 Onion is a high FODMAP, high fructan food.
 This includes white onions, purple onions (or Spanish onions) spring onion bulbs, leek whites and shallots.
-Better yet?
+Better (or worse) yet?
 This even includes onion powder.
 Even small amounts of onion are high FODMAP.
 You can see why this might be an issue when they are in practically every dish ever.

 Is garlic low FODMAP?